sosanzma/QA_over_docs/README.md

 ### Example Output

+The example is used with some articles from [https://joantubau.substack.com](https://joantubau.substack.com?utm_source=navbar&utm_medium=web), a Spanish podcast, which I recommend by the way.

 ```plaintext
 Please enter your question (or type 'exit' to quit): ¿Qué hace que gastar en experiencias sea mejor que gastar en cosas?